MafaldaSFerreira/physalia_adaptation_course-2024/images/README.md

-Here is where you can find the pdf lectures.
+Here is where you can find the images related to the course.